Newly Swissed Online Magazine

 This year marks the 20th anniversary of the famous Savognin Sheep Sheering event and farmer's market.
 As in previous years, the market, starting at 10:30 AM, features various wool products and handicrafts.
 Kids can enjoy a fairy tale hour, and you can purchase exquisite alpine cheeses at the stalls.

-Around 11 AM, up to 300 sheep arrive at the Plazza Grava schoolhouse square.
+Up to 300 sheep arrive at the Plazza Grava schoolhouse square around 11 AM.
 In the past, the sheep had a long trek from faraway Alp Flix.
-But in recent years, they are from much closer alpine pastures near Savognin.
+But in recent years, they have come from much closer alpine pastures near Savognin.

 Don't miss the captivating herding dog show at 11:30 AM, 2 PM, and 3 PM.